Yelp/paasta/docs/source/yelpsoa_configs.rst

 Many of these keys are passed directly to Marathon.
 Their docs aren't super clear about all these but start there: https://mesosphere.github.io/marathon/docs/rest-api.html

-Also, each instance MAY configure overrides for monitoring parameters that will take precidence over what is in ``monitoring.yaml``.
+Each instance MAY configure overrides for monitoring parameters that will take precidence over what is in ``monitoring.yaml``.
 These are things like ``team``, ``page``, etc. See the `monitoring.yaml`_ section for a list of valid monitoring keys and values.